jaw42/jaw42.github.com/university/Statistics.md

 #### Standard T-Test
 - Between Subjects
-- Independant means t-test
+- Independent means t-test
-- Used when there are exactly 2 groupt to be tested
+- Used when there are exactly 2 groups to be tested
-	- eg. control group vs. expermimental group
+	- eg control group vs experimental group
 - Are two sets of data significantly different from one another?

 #### Paired T-Test